-In Traditional First-Lady Style, Melania Trump To Unveil Her Policy Goals
+In Traditional First-Lady Style, Melania Trump Unveils 'Be Best' Initiative

 "I'm well aware that people are skeptical of me discussing this topic, but it will not stop me from doing what I know is right," Trump said.

-Social media and its effect on children will be one part of Melania Trump's agenda, Grisham says.
+Social media and its effect on children will be one part of Melania Trump's agenda, Grisham said before Monday's event.
 Children and opioid addiction will also be a priority.

 In a speech to the United Nations in September 2017, Trump talked about several issues affecting children, including bullying, poverty and addiction.
 In October, she traveled to West Virginia, where she visited a treatment center for infants exposed to opioids.